Manage Logging

 Edit /opt/couchbase/etc/couchbase/kv/opcode-attributes.d/opcode-attributes.json with the new settings.

-These settings only apply to the node where the changes are made.
-To change the threshold across the cluster, then all the configurations must be applied to each node.
+These settings only apply to the node where you make the changes.
+To change the threshold across the cluster, apply all configurations to each node.